Low-brow clipboard integration with remote X

 This is another one of those small-lightbulb moments like this one was.
 The setup for this one is that I run some X programs on my home server for remote use from the machine I actually work on – but via VNC, where I never got clipboard integration working.1 I only rarely need to paste in X, so I’ve just been living with this… until the obvious recently occcured to me:

-The low-brow but perfectly serviceable solution is to just use the clipboard commands of both systems, strung together with a pipe over a SSH connection.
-Of course this needs to be done manually to transfer the clipboard every single time I copy something on one side and want to paste it on the other – the low-brow bit.
-But it is far more convenient than pasting into terminals like I was doing before, to the point I won’t feel the lack any more.
+The low-brow but perfectly serviceable solution is to just use the clipboard commands of both systems, strung together with a pipe over a SSH connection, to transfer the clipboard contents.
+Of course this needs to be invoked manually every single time I want to copy something on one side and paste it on the other – the low-brow bit.
+But that still is far more convenient than pasting into terminals (like I was doing before), to the point that I won’t feel the lack any more.

 Only… it didn’t quite work right.